 Introduction

-The full automation of the management and control of Service Providers transport networks (IP/MPLS, Optical and also Microwave) is key for achieving the new challenges coming now with 5G as well as with the increased demand in terms of business agility and mobility in a digital world.
-ACTN architecture, by abstracting the network complexity from Optical and IP/MPLS networks towards MDSC and then from MDSC towards OSS/BSS or Orchestration layer through the use of standard interfaces and data models, is allowing a wide range of transport connectivity services that can be requested by the upper layers fulfilling almost any kind of service level requirements from a network perspective (e.g. physical diversity, latency, bandwidth, topology etc.)
+The complete automation of the management and control of Service Providers transport networks (IP/MPLS, optical, and microwave transport networks) is vital for meeting emerging demand for high-bandwidth use cases, including 5G and fiber connectivity services.
+The Abstraction and Control of TE Networks (ACTN) architecture and interfaces facilitate the automation and operation of complex Optical and IP/MPLS networks through standard interfaces and data models.
+Thus allowing a wide range of transport connectivity services that can be requested by the upper layers fulfilling almost any kind of service level requirements from a network perspective (e.g. physical diversity, latency, bandwidth, topology, etc.)

 Packet Optical Integration (POI) is an advanced use case of traffic engineering.
-In wide area networks, a packet network based on the Internet Protocol (IP) and possibly Multiprotocol Label Switching (MPLS) is typically realized on top of an optical transport network that uses Dense Wavelength Division Multiplexing (DWDM)(and optionally an Optical Transport Network (OTN)layer).
-In many existing network deployments, the packet and the optical networks are engineered and operated independently of each other.
-There are technical differences between the technologies (e.g., routers vs. optical switches) and the corresponding network engineering and planning methods (e.g., inter-domain peering optimization in IP vs. dealing with physical impairments in DWDM, or very different time scales).
+In wide-area networks, a packet network based on the Internet Protocol (IP), and often Multiprotocol Label Switching (MPLS), is typically realized on top of an optical transport network that uses Dense Wavelength Division Multiplexing (DWDM)(and optionally an Optical Transport Network (OTN)layer).
+In many existing network deployments, the packet and the optical networks are engineered and operated independently.
+As a result, there are technical differences between the technologies (e.g., routers compared to optical switches) and the corresponding network engineering and planning methods (e.g., inter-domain peering optimization in IP, versus dealing with physical impairments in DWDM, or very different time scales).
 In addition, customers needs can be different between a packet and an optical network, and it is not uncommon to use different vendors in both domains.
-Last but not least, state-of-the-art packet and optical networks use sophisticated but complex technologies, and for a network engineer it may not be trivial to be a full expert in both areas.
-As a result, packet and optical networks are often operated in technical and organizational silos.
+The operation of these complex packet and optical networks is often siloed, as these technology domains require specific skills sets.

-This separation is inefficient for many reasons.
-Both capital expenditure (CAPEX) and operational expenditure (OPEX) could be significantly reduced by better integrating the packet and the optical network.
+The POI network deployment and operation separation are inefficient for many reasons.
+Both capital expenditure (CAPEX) and operational expenditure (OPEX) could be significantly reduced by integrating the packet and the optical network.
 Multi-layer online topology insight can speed up troubleshooting (e.g., alarm correlation) and network operation (e.g., coordination of maintenance events), multi-layer offline topology inventory can improve service quality (e.g., detection of diversity constraint violations) and multi-layer traffic engineering can use the available network capacity more efficiently (e.g., coordination of restoration).
-In addition, provisioning workflows can be simplified or automated as needed across layers (e.g, to achieve bandwidth on demand, or to perform maintenance events).
+In addition, provisioning workflows can be simplified or automated as needed across layers (e.g., to achieve bandwidth-on-demand or to perform maintenance events).

 ACTN framework enables this complete multi-layer and multi-vendor integration of packet and optical networks through MDSC and packet and optical PNCs.

-In this document, key scenarios for Packet Optical Integration (POI) are described from the packet service layer perspective.
-The objective is to explain the benefit and the impact for both the packet and the optical layer, and to identify the required coordination between both layers.
+In this document, critical scenarios for POI are described from the packet service layer perspective and identify the required coordination between packet and optical layers to improve POI deployment and operation.
 Precise definitions of scenarios can help with achieving a common understanding across different disciplines.
-The focus of the scenarios are IP/MPLS networks operated as client of optical DWDM networks.
-The scenarios are ordered by increasing level of integration and complexity.
+The focus of the scenarios are IP/MPLS networks operated as a client of optical DWDM networks.
+The scenarios are ordered by increasing the level of integration and complexity.
 For each multi-layer scenario, the document analyzes how to use the interfaces and data models of the ACTN architecture.

-Understanding the level of standardization and the possible gaps will help to better assess the feasibility of integration between IP and Optical DWDM domain (and optionally OTN layer), in an end-to-end multi-vendor service provisioning perspective.
+Understanding the level of standardization and the possible gaps will help assess the feasibility of integration between IP and Optical DWDM domain (and optionally OTN layer) in an end-to-end multi-vendor service provisioning perspective.

 Reference architecture and network scenario